 Some people can’t fit full-time rehab into their schedules.
 You may be one of them.
-While it is always recommended to find a way to commit to your recovery full-time in the beginning, IOP is a good option for people who simply can’t do that.
+While it is always recommended to find a way to commit to your recovery full-time in the beginning, our Outpatient Program is a good option for people who simply can’t do that.
 You will still get therapeutic, clinical, and medical care while being able to return to your obligations at the end of each day.

 Who Benefits from IOPS?

 The intensive outpatient program is part-time addiction treatment.
 It is great for people with flexible schedules who have work or school to attend to.
 If you have a family at home, it allows you to care for them while also caring for yourself and your sobriety.
 On the flip side, it offers regular support that you can rely on.
 In early recovery, there is still a lot to learn about how you will react to life’s situations without the aid of drugs and alcohol.
-In IOP, doctors and therapists are available to talk you through tough situations and get you through them without a relapse.
+In an Outpatient Program, doctors and therapists are available to talk you through tough situations and get you through them without a relapse.

 The programs and structure of IOP are similar to full-time rehab, just part-time.
 You will attend group therapy sessions with your peers, and individual therapy sessions weekly.
 Here at Ashville Recovery Center, we make sure to keep a high staff-to-client ratio to ensure that everyone gets the proper care they need.
-Our schedule is flexible so that even people with full-time work can commit to our IOP program.
+Our schedule is flexible so that even people with full-time work can commit to our Outpatient program.
 Recovery should always be a priority, but we understand that life has needs that have to be met.

 Long Term Treatment Planning